,

 I am on the editorial boards of the following journals:

-I have a blog entitled "Terror Management" on the Psychology Today Magazine website which represents the latest findings and theorizings on TMT.
+I have a blog entitled "Terror Management" on the Psychology Today Magazine website which represents the latest findings and theorizing on TMT.

 I am also interested in such areas as false memory, judgment and decision making, evolutionary psychology, social cognition, and social embodiment.